-Despite the pivot to mandatory telework and the restriction of business travel and in-person training during the second half of the fiscal year, we achieved the goals outlined in our strategic plan and met or exceeded almost all performance targets.
+In FY 2021, we once again achieved the goals outlined in our strategic plan and met or exceeded almost all performance targets.
 In addition, our financial statements received an unmodified opinion from an independent auditor.
-Based on the results of our internal evaluations, I can provide reasonable assurance that the financial and performance information in this report is complete and reliable.
-We also have no material weaknesses in our internal controls.
+Based on the results of our internal evaluations, I can assure you that the financial and performance information in this report is complete and reliable.
+We also did not identify any material weaknesses in our internal controls.